caneara/varnish/docs/writer.md

 }
 ```

-Writer will insert the link into the editor, hide the progress bar, and re-enable the image toolbar button so that additional files can be uploaded.
+The writer widget will insert the link into the editor, hide the progress bar, and re-enable the image toolbar button so that additional files can be uploaded.

 ### Cancelling uploads

-Since Writer doesn't actually have anything to do with the uploading process, you should cancel the upload yourself and then call `hook` without any parameters.
+Since the writer widget doesn't actually have anything to do with the uploading process, you should cancel the upload yourself and then call `hook` without any parameters.
 Alternatively, supplying `undefined`, `null` or `''` as the parameter will achieve the same result.

 ## Styling

 ### Interface

-Writer's user interface uses a neutral style that should be suitable for most applications.
+The writer widget's user interface uses a neutral style that should be suitable for most applications.
 However, should you wish to create your own look, you can easily do so using the following self-explanatory CSS classes:

 ```css
 .lumeno.ui.writer { }